 What types of skills are taught at Evolve Indy?

 At Evolve Indy, we take special care to focus on helping our clients develop life skills that can help them maintain sobriety and reintegrate into society.
 We take a holistic approach.
 We have fostered a fellowship and group living environment at our treatment center that helps clients to start working on their life skills.
-For instance, they get to prepare their own meals, do their own grocery shopping and are responsible for waking themselves and attending therapy sessions at different times.
+For instance, they get to prepare their own meals, do their own grocery shopping, and are responsible for waking themselves up and attending therapy sessions at different times.

 Our Life Skills Development and Training Program is integrated into our other programs such as the Partial Hospitalization Program and the Intensive Outpatient Program so that clients can start practicing those life skills as soon as possible.